 It used to be accepted that the age to move out of your parent’s house was 18.
 That’s when you were either going to college or finding a job somewhere.
 Even a paid apprenticeship at that age was something that could put you into your first apartment.

 Times have changed.
 With workers staying in their positions longer, fewer job opportunities are out there for the next generation.
-Wages have remained stagnant since 2009, which means some people are making less today than their parents did in a similar spot.
+In addition, wages have remained stagnant since 2009, which means some people are making less today than their parents did in a similar spot.

 That’s why the optimal age to move from your parent’s house is different for everyone.
 Some people might fend for themselves at 17 and be fine.
 Others could struggle to stay financially afloat even at 26.